mythilyram/Business-Insights-360-using-Power-BI/README.md

 - **Identifying Required Datasets**: Following a thorough review of the Data Catalog, the necessary datasets are identified.
 Subsequently, access requests are submitted to the Data Engineering team to obtain the required data.
 The organization's data warehouse is established on the MySQL platform.

-- Data Warehousing: Data warehousing is the stage where data is prepared and structured for the purpose of analysis.
+- Note: Data Warehousing is the stage where data is prepared and structured for the purpose of analysis.

 - **Data Import**: Once the required data files are obtained as dump files, they are imported using MySQL, a relational database management system.